jdiez17/countdown_clock/README.md

 Improvement ideas
 =================

+- 🏆 Figure out why the RTC doesn't keep the time when it is powered off
 - Adding WiFi/BLE support to set the time (RTC time and target countdown time) remotely
 - Doing something with the RGB LEDs